Portia-Reginald/HR-METRICS/README.md

 Below are the key steps I took:

-- Column Separation in Excel
+- **Column Separation in Excel**
   - The original dataset had all values merged into a single column.
 Using Text to Columns (Alt + A + E), I separated the data into appropriate individual columns for proper structuring.

 RAW                                                                    |  PROCESSED
 :--------------------------------------------------------------------: | :----------------------------------------------------------------------------------:
  ![](RawData.jpg)                                                      |   ![](Separated.jpg)

-- Duplicate Check
+- **Duplicate Check**
   - I scanned the dataset for duplicate records and ensured only unique entries were retained to prevent skewed insights.

-- Font & Formatting Standardization
+- **Font & Formatting Standardization**
   - I ensured consistency in data presentation by standardizing font types and sizes, which helped with clarity during analysis.

-- Power Query Transformations
+- **Power Query Transformations**

     I imported the dataset into Power Query for more structured cleaning:

-  - Renamed Columns: Adjusted column names for clarity and consistency.
+  - **Renamed Columns**: Adjusted column names for clarity and consistency.

-  - Replaced Values: Used the Replace Values function to improve interpretability.
+  - **Replaced Values:** Used the Replace Values function to improve interpretability.
 For instance, changing numeric values in worklife balance ratings to descriptive labels like “Low,” “High” etc.

-  - Filtered Out Irrelevant Data: Removed null values and any columns not relevant to the analysis.
+  - **Filtered Out Irrelevant Data:** Removed null values and any columns not relevant to the analysis.

-  - Changed Data Types: Ensured that numerical fields (e.g., Age, MonthlyIncome) and categorical fields (e.g., Department, Gender) were assigned the correct data types.
+  - **Changed Data Types:** Ensured that numerical fields (e.g., Age, MonthlyIncome) and categorical fields (e.g., Department, Gender) were assigned the correct data types.

-  - Created Custom Columns:
+  - **Created Custom Columns:** To enhance the insights from the dashboard, I wrote custom DAX formulas to create calculated columns that grouped continuous variables into more interpretable categories.
-    To enhance the insights from the dashboard, I wrote custom DAX formulas to create calculated columns that grouped continuous variables into more interpretable categories.
       These included:

       - Age Grouping – Categorized employees into age bands (e.g., 18–30, 31–50, etc.).